Scientists discover new prehistoric predator, a massive 'swimming head'

 Scientists have discovered a huge and bizarre animal species that lived in primordial seas half a billion years ago during a period when most early aquatic creatures were about the size of a pea pod.
-But the newly named Titanokorys gainesi was a predatory arthropod that dwarfed smaller swimmers, measuring in at almost half a meter (19.7 inches).
+But the newly named Titanokorys gainesi was a predatory arthropod that dwarfed smaller swimmers, measuring in at 19.7 inches (almost half a meter).

 "Titanokorys is part of a subgroup of radiodonts, called hurdiids, characterized by an incredibly long head covered by a three-part carapace that took on myriad shapes.
 The head is so long relative to the body that these animals are really little more than swimming heads," University of Toronto evolutionary biology Ph.
 D. student Joe Moysiuk, said in a statement.